You Have a Second Chance at Life - Call Now – Your New Life Starts Today!

 I had to be caged up with no way out – to surrender to my addiction.

 Both my parents have been in recovery for 35+ years.
 Therefore, I have been around addiction recovery my entire life.
 I went through Rocky Mountain Treatment Center’s in-patient program in 2015.
 It was not until I surrendered to the AA program that I was able to begin my journey to recovery.
 I have been sober ever since.
-I hold a Master’s in Organizational Management and a Bachelor's in Accounting.
+I hold a Master’s Degree in Organizational Management and a Bachelor's Degree in Accounting.

 Pain is a necessity for growth – walk through it or get stuck.

-Joe ClampittTreatment Specialist
+Joe ClampittTreatment Assistant

-I want to give to others; hope and compassion.
+I want to give to others; inspire hope and compassion.
 I want to help you recognize each accomplishment, see the positives in life, and change your old negative way of thinking.
 You are worthy of recovery.
 Along with keeping myself right, my passion is my daughters.

 If Nothing Changes, Nothing Changes!